ulfalizer/readline-and-ncurses/README.md

 * Entering multibyte characters during search (e.g., **Ctrl-R**) does not work.
 This is due to a readline issue: http://lists.gnu.org/archive/html/bug-readline/2015-02/msg00026.html.
 A workaround would be to buffer bytes until they form a complete multibyte character.

-  This problem also goes away if readline is allowed to read directly from stdin (e.g., via a `select` loop).
+  This problem also goes away if readline is allowed to read directly from stdin too (e.g., via a `select` loop).
 I have a WIP that uses that approach in a branch for [another project](https://github.com/ulfalizer/botniklas).
 I could push it on request.

 * To keep things simple, the readline (bottom) window does not scroll.
 It would require some care to get special characters right. ncurses pads might be handy.